In order to purchase one of the NACC’s highly regarded programs, the college must be a member of the National

-The NACC final examination is a self-scheduled, on-line examination that evaluates the theory component of the training and determines whether the candidate has the required level of knowledge to do the job safely and effectively.
+The NACC final examination is an on-line examination that evaluates the theory component of the training and determines whether the candidate has the required level of knowledge to do the job safely and effectively.
 The external setting for the exam and marking provide unbiased and consistent evaluation of adherence to the NACC PSW Program standard.
 To schedule your final exam, please speak with your college representative.

-- All students write the NACC final theory examination at the end of the placement.
-Maximum of 3 writings.
-This is a quality assurance mechanism for the college, the student and NACC.
+All students write the NACC final theory examination at the end of the placement.